derrickhua/Fridgify/README.md

 Future improvements coming such as new recipe generation using what you have!

-The Fridgify app was built by Stanley Hua and Derrick Hua.

 Fridgify is available to access at [Link](https://fridgify-ae07ed975bfa.herokuapp.com/)... (deployed via Vercel).

 ## Screenshots